d6y/lift-cookbook/docs/0200-Html/0810-other-codes.md

 Discussion
 ----------

 `LiftRules.responseTransformers` allows you to supply `LiftResponse => LiftResponse` functions to change a response at the end of the HTTP processing cycle.
+This is a very general mechanism: in this example we are matching on a status code, but we could match on anything exposed by `LiftResponse`.
+We've shown a `RedirectResponse` being returned but there are many different kinds of `LiftResponse` we could send to the client.

 One way to test the above example is to add the following to Boot to make all requests to `/secret` return a 403: